2019 New York City Marathon

-The 2019 New York City Marathon was the 49th running of the annual marathon race held in New York City, United States, which took place on November 3, 2019.
+The 2019 New York City Marathon was the 49th running of the annual marathon race held in New York City, New York, which took place on November 3, 2019.
 The men's race was won by Kenyan Geoffrey Kamworor in a time of 2:08:13.
 The women's race was won in 2:22:38 by Kenyan Joyciline Jepkosgei, making her official debut at the distance.
 The men and women's wheelchair races, were won by American Daniel Romanchuk (1:37:24) and Switzerland's Manuela Schär (1:44:20), respectively.
 A total of 53,508 runners finished the race, comprising 30,794 men and 22,714 women.

 Course

 The marathon distance is officially 42.195 km long as sanctioned by World Athletics (IAAF).
 The New York City Marathon starts at Fort Wadsworth on Staten Island, New York City.
 The first two miles of the course stay on the island, before the runners cross the Verrazzano-Narrows Bridge into Brooklyn.
 The streets in this borough are flat and the runners remain here until mile 12.
 The runners then enter Queens before crossing the Queensboro Bridge at mile 13.

 After crossing the bridge, the runners enter Manhattan and run down First Avenue.
 The runners then enter The Bronx for miles 19 and 20 and pass the 'Entertainment Zone' which includes bands and dancers.
 The course then re-enters Manhattan for the final 6.2 mi.
 After running through Harlem, there is a slight uphill section along Fifth Avenue before it flattens out and runs parallel to Central Park.
 The course then enters the park around mile 24, passes Columbus Circle at mile 25 and re-enters the park for the finish.